fdut/apic/install/vm/README.md

 In production, you would scale to use more than one of each appliance; however one of each appliance is sufficient for a demo cloud.

-It is also possible to run API Connect in Bluemix as Software as a Service, but is not covered with this document.
+It is also possible to run API Connect in IBM Cloud as Software as a Service, but is not covered with this document.

 ## Download installation images